http://www.saltworkstechnologies.com

 While only one spray nozzle 1202 is depicted in FIG. 12, the

-1202.
-Concentrated seawater can be pumped from the catchment 1232
+nozzles 1202.
+Concentrated seawater can be pumped from the

-emanating from the spray nozzle 1202 will evaporate as the spray
+in the spray emanating from the spray nozzle 1202 will evaporate

-falls towards the catchment 1232, thereby increasing the salt
+as the spray falls towards the catchment 1232, thereby

 constructed of a layer of heat capacitive material 1218, such as